-Notwithstanding the presence of non-exclusive brokers, materially all sales of the Company are coursed and booked through the Company's in-house sales team, who are Company employees thus having more control of its distribution network.
+To mitigate this risk, all of the material sales of the Company are coursed and booked through the Company's in-house sales team, who are Company employees thus having more control of its distribution network.

 The Company is exposed to risks relating to the ownership and operation of commercial real estate.